Job Submission and Execution¶

 In this example, we allocate nodes cn171 and cn172, all 16 cores per node, for 24 hours.
 Consumed resources will be accounted to the Project identified by Project ID OPEN-0-0.
 The resources will be available interactively.

-Nodes equipped with Intel Xeon E5-2665 CPU have base clock frequency 2.4GHz, nodes equipped with Intel Xeon E5-2470 CPU have base frequency 2.3 GHz (see section Compute Nodes for details).
+Nodes equipped with an Intel Xeon E5-2665 CPU have a base clock frequency of 2.4GHz, nodes equipped with an Intel Xeon E5-2470 CPU have a base frequency of 2.3 GHz (see the section Compute Nodes for details).
 Nodes may be selected via the PBS resource attribute cpu_freq .

 |CPU Type||base freq.||Nodes||cpu_freq attribute|

 |Intel Xeon E5-2665||2.4GHz||cn[1-180], cn[208-209]||24|

 $ qsub -A OPEN-0-0 -q qprod -l select=4:ncpus=16:cpu_freq=24 -I

 In this example, we allocate 4 nodes, 16 cores per node, selecting only the nodes with Intel Xeon E5-2665 CPU.